rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 different behavior with different kinds of input: guess the number correctly, guess a number that is too high, and guess a number that is too low.

-You have most of the game working now, but the user can make only one guess.
+We have most of the game working now, but the user can make only one guess.
 Let’s change that by adding a loop!

 ## Allowing Multiple Guesses with Looping

-The `loop` keyword gives you an infinite loop.
+The `loop` keyword gives us an infinite loop.
 Add that now to give users more chances at guessing the number:

 Filename: src/main.rs